Haworthiopsis koelmaniorum var. mcmurtryi (C.L.Scott) Gildenh. & Klopper

 Light: H. koelmaniorum var. mcmurtryi thrives in semi-shaded positions.
 Brighter light conditions are needed to bring out the leaf coloration.
 Any window in your home or office will likely be an appropriate setting for this succulent.

 Soil: Use a commercial potting soil specially formulated for succulents or make your own well-draining potting mix.

 Hardiness: This plant likes warmer temperatures in summer but cooler in winter.
 H. koelmaniorum var. mcmurtryi can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

-Fertilizing: H. koelmaniorum var. mcmurtryi is a slow-growing plant, and it does not require much fertilizer.
-For optimum growth, fertilization is a good idea.
+Fertilizing: H. koelmaniorum var. mcmurtryi is a slow-growing plant that does not require much fertilizer.
+However, for optimum growth, fertilization is a good idea.
 Feed only with a dilute fertilizer and only during the active growing season.
 Avoid summer fertilizing as this succulent is in a 6 to 8 weeks rest period.

 Propagation: H. koelmaniorum var. mcmurtryi is mostly and easily grown from stem cuttings or by removing offsets from the mother plant.
 Take cuttings during the warmer months.
 Remove offsets when they have started developing their roots.
 Spring is the best time to sow seeds.

 Learn more at How to Grow and Care for Haworthiopsis.